Achievable logoAchievable logo

 • Protein folding and stability

-The exact pH value where this dipolar form dominates is the amino acid’s isoelectric point (pI), determined by the average of relevant pKa values.
+The pH at which this dipolar form dominates is the amino acid’s isoelectric point (pI).
+It is determined by the average of the relevant pKa values.

 • Acidic amino acids (e.g., aspartic acid, glutamic acid) have side chains that can donate protons and carry a negative charge at physiological pH.